-Figure 7 shows the impulse response functions of government spending and output to expansionary and contractionary news shocks, and Table 2 reports the associated multipliers.
-Overall, the results are very similar to the results obtained with FAIR models: the multiplier is above 1 for a contractionary shock but is substantially below 1 for an expansionary shock.
+As instruments we use either the Ramey and Zubairy (2016) news shocks or the Blanchard and Perrotti (2002) spending shocks identified as in the previous robustness section with a standard structural VAR with $(g_t, \tau_t, y_t)'$.
+Table 2 reports the estimated multipliers and Figures 7 and 8 plot the corresponding impulse responses.
+Overall, the results are very similar to the results obtained with FAIR models over the more recent period: the multiplier is above 1 for a contractionary shock but is below 1 for an expansionary shock.